GreyKeenan/dukesup/index.md

 Playing Your FIEF
 --------------------------------------------------

-You may attempt to play your own FIEF in order to take the opponent's and end the game.
+You can attempt to play your own FIEF in order to take the opponent's and end the game.
 Because you are playing your own FIEF, you *must* take the opponent's in this turn.
-You cannot end the game by only taking your own FIEF.
+You cannot end the game by eliminating your own FIEF.

 To use your FIEF, play it in runs/sets just like any other card.
 If you are unable to take the opponent's FIEF, you must return your FIEF to its position, face-up.